ocgcyj/Carpool-gunradio/README.md

 4. Split the specific payload with an efficient and scalable header.

 ## Further information
-For further information please refer to the TMC paper.
+For further information please refer to the TMC paper[1].

-**_“Less Transmissions, More Throughput: Bringing Carpool to Public WLANs”, IEEE Transactions on Mobile Computing (TMC 2015)_**
+[1]**_"Less Transmissions, More Throughput: Bringing Carpool to Public WLANs", IEEE Transactions on Mobile Computing (TMC 2015)_**
+[2]**_"WiFox: scaling WiFi performance for large audience environments," ACM In Proceedings of International Conference on emerging Networking EXperiments and Technologies (CoNEXT2012)_**